basham/swit-workshop-a11y/slides.md

 Screen reader users navigate with<br>focus, cursors, rotor, shortcuts.

 Notes:
-In summary, screen reader users just use a computer differently than others.
+In summary, screen reader users can use a computer, but it is just used differently than others.
 There is no technical reason why anyone should be excluded from using the websites we build.
 We must be intentional about including others.
 That intention should manifest in how we think, how we work, and what we create.